Biocides are used to fight harmful organisms: by repelling them, rendering them harmless or destroying them.

 That is why the sale and use of biocides is subject to an authorisation, a notification, or a registration.
 These conditions are set by legislation and specified in the authorisation acts.

 Furthermore, biocides should comply with strict standards in terms of classification, packaging, labelling, and advertising.

 The Federal Environmental Inspection is in charge of verifying that the availability of biocides on the market and their use comply with the authorisation acts.

 The inspections aim, in particular, to verify that:

 - the vendors are authorised to sell the biocidal product

 - professional users that hold biocidal products are registered

-These checks also concern articles treated with biocidal products, such as, for example, clothing treated with mosquito repellents, shoes treated against bacteria, and even dust mite-proof mattresses.
+The inspections also concern articles treated with biocidal products, such as, for example, clothing treated with mosquito repellents, shoes treated against bacteria, and even dust mite-proof mattresses.

-In addition to routine checks, the 2017 controls concerned in particular themes as varied as anti-algae products, biocidal products used in children's nurseries, those used in the production of drinking water, insecticide and repellent products sold for the horse riding-sector.
+In 2017, the market surveillance targeted a wide variety of products, like anti-algae products, biocidal products used in children's nurseries, biocides used in the production of drinking water, insecticides and repellent products sold for the equestrian sector.